0xDenzi/0xDenzi/README.md

 # 👋 Hi there, I'm Denzi

 I hold a Bachelor's degree in Computer Science and I'm a Smart Contract Auditor passionate about securing the web3 space.
 Currently, I'm partipating in security contests on various platforms.
 I started my journey in blockchain security/development in January 2024.
-Since then I have participated in many contests and completed projects part of Cyfrin's updraft program with some good results.
+Since then I have participated in many contests with good results.

 ## 🚀 About Me
 - 🔭 I'm currently working on Solidity Contests